ExaWorks/psij-python/QuickStart.md

-## Hello world
+## Hello World

 **Requirements**
 - python3.7
-- job executioner, e.g. slurm in this example
+- Job executioner, e.g. Slurm in this example

 **Steps**

-1. Create a file *my-workflow.py* and copy and paste the code below:
+1. Create a file *my-workflow.py* and copy and paste this code:

 ```python